RandomNoun7/RandomNoun7.github.io/_posts/2015-07-29-get-browser-history.markdown

 ### The Usual Approach
 If you start googling around about this problem, probably one of the first links you'll find will be an excellent post at [Richard Siddaway's blog](http://blogs.msmvps.com/richardsiddaway/2011/06/29/ie-history-to-csv/).

-The code is very good, but there is one problems that makes it unsuitable for our task.
+The code is very good, but there is one problem that makes it unsuitable for our task.
 That code will only get the browsing history for the user currently executing the code.
 We want the history for all users.

 The problem lies in call to $shell.NameSpace(34).
 Looking at the [MSDN documentation](https://msdn.microsoft.com/en-us/library/windows/desktop/bb774096%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396) we see that 34 in this call is a reference to an enum that in Windows Server 2008+ type systems just translates to C:\Users\<currentUser>\AppData\Local\Microsoft\Windows\History.
 In fact if you change the call to say $shell.NameSpace("C:\Users\<currentUser>\AppData\Local\Microsoft\Windows\History") and insert your user folder name, the script works exactly the same.